Is Singapore worth visiting? Is Singapore Expensive? Read all about Singapore from both a Tourist and a Business Traveler Viewpoint. Plus, FOOD!!!

 Note: Entrance to the Gardens themselves is free of charge but you have to pay if you want to enter the closed domes or if you want to walk the sky bridge atop the trees.

-Where to stay in Singapore if you’re visiting as a Tourist
+Where to stay in Singapore on a Budget

 Singapore has its fair share of luxury hotels, boutique hotels, sky high apartment rentals, cozy hostels and much much much more.
 During my first few days in Singapore I partnered with Far East Hospitality to explore two very different areas of the city.